How to Avoid Paying Capital Gains Tax on Inherited Property – A Guide

 A 1031 Exchange is a legislative clause that permits real estate owners to defer capital gains tax liability during property sales by swapping one property for another.
 This means you can postpone paying capital gains tax simply by using the money to buy a similar property.

-It should be highlighted that the property bought should be like-kind, which can be anything as long as it’s not one’s personal residence.
+It should be highlighted that the property bought should be like-kind, which can be anything as long as it’s not one’s residence.
 Moreover, it should have the same or higher value than the property sold.

 If you want to use the 1031 Exchange, familiarize yourself with the 45-day rule.
 You must identify the replacement property 45 days after you relinquish the inherited property.
 Moreover, you need an exchange facilitator because this clause doesn’t apply if you directly receive the money to sell the property.